BandWitch Reference manual

 Compute good clones under different partial digest assumptions.

-Returns a dictionnary {partial: {'valid_clones': 60, 'label': 'x'}} where for a given scenario partial is a tuple of all enzymes considered to have partia activity in this scenario (it defines the scenario) valid_clones is the number of good clones under this assumption, and label is a string representation of all enzymes involved, with partial activity enzymes in parenthesis.
+Returns a dictionary {partial: {'valid_clones': 60, 'label': 'x'}} where for a given scenario partial is a tuple of all enzymes considered to have partial activity in this scenario (it defines the scenario) valid_clones is the number of good clones under this assumption, and label is a string representation of all enzymes involved, with partial activity enzymes in parenthesis.

-This result can be fed to ClonesObservations’s .plot_partial_digests_analysis method for plotting
+This result can be fed to ClonesObservations’s .plot_partial_digests_analysis method for plotting.

 plot_all_validations_patterns(validations, target=None, per_digestion_discrepancy=False)[source]